devttys0/AnalogThermometer/README.md

 The amount of current that your analog meter requires is determined by the full-scale deflection current of your meter, and the scale printed on the meter's faceplate.
 Alan, W2AEW, has made some excellent videos on [finding the full-scale deflection current of a meter](https://www.youtube.com/watch?v=wbRx5cQZ8Ts&t=3m22s), as well as [printing custom scales for the face plate](https://www.youtube.com/watch?v=wbRx5cQZ8Ts&t=13m09s). **His videos are highly recommended if you are not familiar with analog meters**.

 Here is a simple example.
-This meter was manufactured with a scale of 0-50uA on the faceplate, which is an ideal for this application as the temperature in degrees celcius can be read directly from the existing scale:
+This particular meter was manufactured with a scale of 0-50uA on the faceplate, which is ideal for our application as the temperature in degrees celcius can be read directly from the existing scale:

 < TODO: image here >

-Having settled on a scale of 0-50, all that is required now is to determine how much current is required to deflect the needle full-scale.
+Having settled on a scale of 0-50, all that is left is to determine how much current is required to deflect the needle full-scale.
 Some analog meters will have this value conveniently printed on them:

 ![3D PCB Rendering](./images/meter_fs_reading.png)